Norwood Park, Chicago: Norwood Park West

 Norwood Park West is bounded by Devon Avenue, Harlem Avenue, the Kennedy Expressway and Canfield Road.
 It is home to Edison Park Elementary School, despite the name implying a location in Edison Park.
 It is also home to Immaculate Conception Catholic School, Resurrection Medical Center and Resurrection High School.

 Big Oaks

 Big Oaks is bounded by Foster Avenue to the north, Nagle Avenue to the east, Gunnison Street to the south, and Harlem Avenue to the west.
 Opposite of the neighborhood's southern border at Gunnison Street is the suburb of Harwood Heights and an unincorporated area housing Ridgemoor Country Club.
 Many of the city's police officers live in Big Oaks, and in recent years the area has seen an increase in the number of Polish immigrants.

 At one time, the area was dominated by a large golf course called Big Oaks Golf Course.
-In the early 1950s, the golf course was demolished and hundreds of homes replaced it.
+In the early 1950s, the golf course was demolished, and hundreds of homes replaced it.

-The neighborhood contains two schools: Daniel Carter Beard Magnet School, located on West Strong Avenue, and St. Monica Catholic School, located on North Mont Clare Avenue.
+The neighborhood contains three schools: Daniel Carter Beard Elementary School, located on West Strong Avenue, John W. Garvy Elementary School, located on West Foster Avenue, and St. Monica Academy, located on North Mont Clare Avenue.